-- In the first months of WW1 (1914 to 1918), the Japanese army occupied all Germany-owned islands north of the equator, including Pallau as part of German New Guinea.
-Politically, today Palau is a presidential republic and a free-associated state with the USA (providing its defense, funding, and social services).
-The official currency the USD.
-During WW2 (1939 to 1945), after the Battle of Peleliu (1944) USA captured Palau from Japan.
-Then all Palau Islands passed formally to the USA under UN auspices (1947).
+In the first months of WW1 (1914-1918), the Japanese army occupied all Germany-owned islands north of the equator (including Pallau) part of German New Guinea.
+Politically, today Palau is a presidential republic and free-associated state, with USA providing its defense, funding and social services.
+Palau's official currency is USD.
+During WW2 (1939-1945), after the Battle of Peleliu (Sept-Nov 1944), USA occupied Palau and all islands formally passed to the USA (under UN auspices from 1947).

 Koror Island has population of around 14,000, which is around 70% of the country's entire population.
 The city of Koror is the palau's former capital and largest town (population around 12,000).
 In 2006, the city of Ngerulmud (on Babeldaob Island) became Palau's capital.

-The island of Koror is connected to 3 neighbouring isles by bridges: Ngerekebesang Island (to the west, where is the country's 2nd-largest town - Meyuns), Malakal Island (to the southeast, where the Koror's port is located) and with Babeldaob Islnd (to the north, where is the capital city Ngerulmud and also the Koror Airport).
+Koror Island is connected (via bridges) to 3 neighbouring isles - Ngerekebesang Island (to the west, where is country's 2nd-largest town - Meyuns), Malakal Island (to the southeast, where Koror's port is located) and Babeldaob Island (to the north, where is the capital city Ngerulmud and Koror Airport).

-During the whole WW2, on the Babeldaob Island there was a Japanese garrison of around 21,500 army men and around 8,300 navy men.
+During the whole WW2, Babeldaob Island was occupied by a Japanese garrison of around 21,500 army men and around 8,300 navy men.

 On Ngerekebesang Island there are 3 towns: Ngerekebesang, Meyuns, and Echang.
 In Meyuns is the palau's largest hospital ("Belau National Hospital").
 Ngerkebesang Island is connected with Koror Island by a causeway, originally built during WW2 by the Japanese.

-Malakal Island is where the Koror's port (cargo and cruise ship) is located. here is also the Palau's national radio station.
+Malakal Island is where Koror's seaport (cargo and cruise ship) is located.
+Here is also Palau's national radio station.